Policy update

 You’ll find that debit and credit cards are widely accepted in Romania.

 The euro (€).
 Slovakia has been using the euro since 2009.
-Tourists visiting Bratislava, or any other city in Slovakia will find that euros are the accepted form of currency.
-Before they swapped to the euro, Slovakia’s official currency was the Slovak koruna.
+Tourists visiting Bratislava, or any other city in Slovakia can expect to use Euros.
+Before they switched to the euro, Slovakia’s official currency was the Slovak koruna.

 The most popular payment method in Slovakia is by debit or credit card.